linode/apl-docs/docs/for-devs/console/netpols.md

 ## Create a Network Policy

-1. Enter a name for the Network Policy
+1. Enter a name for the Network Policy.

-2. Select the Rule type
+2. Select the Rule type:

 - Use `Ingress` to allow other Pods to connect to your Pod
 - Use `Egress` to allow all Pods in the Team to connect an external (outside of the cluster) endpoint (based on a FQDN or an IP address)